 In the next of our monthly blog posts about what’s on in Malaga we take a look at events in Malaga in March.
-Things go up a gear this month with Carnival celebrations and the Film Festival.
-Plus, there are lots of oither great things to do in the city.
-Here’s our pick of what’s on in Malaga over the next month.
+Things go up a gear this month with the arrival of spring, the Film Festival and Easter.
+How’s that for a busy month?!

 Malaga Film Festival

-The 25th edition of this celebration of films in Spanish takes place between 18 and 27 March this year.
-In its silver jubilee, Malaga Film Festival has its usual long list of films and shorts to watch, a good dose of celebrity sightings and a ton of associated events including lots of free concerts (see below).
+The 26th edition of this celebration of films in Spanish takes place between 10 and 19 March this year.
+In this edition, Malaga Film Festival has its usual long list of films and shorts to watch, a good dose of celebrity sightings and a ton of associated events including lots of free concerts (see below).

-We said March was jam-packed with fun events… This annual weekend (5 and 6 March) at the Congress Palace) celebrates comics, Manga and videogames over two full days from 10am to 9pm.
-This year’s highlights include a live concert playing videogame theme tunes, a CosPlay competition, an origami exhibition, a giant Squid Games model… Tickets cost €10 per day or €18 for both days and are available online where you’ll also find details of all the events.
+We said March was jam-packed with fun events… This annual weekend (4 and 5 March) at the FYCMA Congress Palace celebrates comics, Manga and videogames over two full days from 10am to 9pm.
+This year’s highlights include a long list of VIP guests such as Mark Williams aka Arthur Weasley, competitions and workshops.

 Musical Events in Malaga in March